 And then there are those who get it.

 Want a more prosperous, less stressful financial life?
 How to Think About Money is here to help.
 The book is available as a $13.99 paperback, as well as a $9.99 Kindle edition and $9.99 Nook edition.
 (If you purchase the book using these links, HumbleDollar earns a small fee.)
-An international edition, available outside the U.S. and Canada, will be published in October 2018 and can now be preordered from Amazon in the U.K. and directly from the publisher, Harriman House.
+An international edition, available outside the U.S. and Canada, was published in October 2018 and can be ordered from Amazon in the U.K. and directly from the publisher, Harriman House.

 The book’s goal: to provide readers with a coherent way to think about their finances, so they worry less about money, make smarter financial choices and squeeze more happiness out of the dollars that they have.
 How to Think About Money, which was named 2017’s adult book of the year by the Institute for Financial Literacy, focuses on five key steps: